webgriffe/SyliusAkeneoPlugin/README.md

 * `Webgriffe\SyliusAkeneoPlugin\ValueHandler\ImmutableSlugValueHandler` (type `immutable_slug`): it slugifies the value found on a given Akeneo attribute (`options.akeneo_attribute_code`) and sets it on the Sylius slug product translation property.
 * `Webgriffe\SyliusAkeneoPlugin\ValueHandler\ProductOptionValueHandler` (type `product_option`): it sets the value found on a given Akeneo attribute as a Sylius product option value on the product variant.
 * `Webgriffe\SyliusAkeneoPlugin\ValueHandler\TranslatablePropertyValueHandler` (type `translatable_property`): using the [Symofony's Property Access component](https://symfony.com/doc/current/components/property_access.html), it sets the value found on a given Akeneo attribute (`options.akeneo_attribute_code`) on a given property path (`options.sylius_translation_property_path`) of both product and product variant translations.
-* `Webgriffe\SyliusAkeneoPlugin\ValueHandler\AttributeValueHandler` (It doesn't need to be configured: it will automatically handle Sylius attributes whose attribute_code matches Akeneo attribute code)
+* `Webgriffe\SyliusAkeneoPlugin\ValueHandler\AttributeValueHandler` (type `generic_attribute`) it will automatically handle Sylius attributes whose attribute code matches Akeneo attribute code.
 * `Webgriffe\SyliusAkeneoPlugin\ValueHandler\FileAttributeValueHandler` (type `file_attribute`): it saves the file downloaded from the Akeneo file attribute (`options.akeneo_attribute_code`) to the given destination path (`options.download_path`)

 To add a custom value handler to the resolver you can implement your own by implementing the `Webgriffe\SyliusAkeneoPlugin\ValueHandlerInterface` and then tag it with the `webgriffe_sylius_akeneo.product.value_handler` tag: